django-haystack/django-haystack/docs/tutorial.rst

 from your database into the search index.
 Haystack ships with a management command to make this process easy.

-Simply run ``./manage.py reindex``.
+Simply run ``./manage.py rebuild_index``.
 You'll get some totals of how many models were processed and placed in the index.

 Complete!